Lake Orion, Michigan: History

 Judah Church and Moses (or Samuel) Munson were among the first settlers.
 Munson, who arrived in 1824, built a sawmill in 1825, and planted the first orchard.
 Jesse Decker arrived from upstate New York with his wife, Mary, in 1825.
 He was energetic and became "everything to everybody", so that the place soon became known as "Decker's Settlement" and the town "Canandaigua," after Canandaigua, New York, where the settlers originated.
 The settlement grew into a bustling commercial center with a sawmill, tavern, post office, general store, blacksmith shop, school and cemetery.
 In 1828, a power dam was built uniting several small lakes and forming the mile-wide Lake Canandaigua, just west of the village.

-In 1830, Decker raised the first frame barn in the area, with local Native American's help.
+In 1830, Decker raised the first frame barn in the area, with local Native Americans' help.
 The first post office was opened in 1832, with Decker as postmaster.
-In 1835, the community's name was changed from Canandaigua to Orion, and Lake Canadaigua was renamed Lake Orion.
+In 1835, the community's name was changed from Canandaigua to Orion, and Lake Canandaigua was renamed Lake Orion.
+The new name was chosen by the village's attorney, reportedly for the Orion Trees in the area.
 The same year, the Township of Orion was formally approved by the Michigan Territorial government.
 Decker became the first Supervisor of Orion, with a salary of $2 a year.
 By 1836, two persons were licensed to keep taverns in the town, one of whom was Decker.
 He was elected to the first Michigan House of Representatives in 1837 and also served as justice of the peace for the Orion area.
 By 1840 Decker owned 440 acre of land.

 In 1909 a Marine Postal Center was established, with mail delivered to over 300 cottages on the lake and islands by boat.
 Lake Orion was the first town in the United States to have this service.

 In 1929, Amelia Earhart visited Lake Orion at the invitation of Orion resident and fellow aviator William Edmund Scripps.
 While visiting Scripps Mansion, she flew an experimental glider.
-Also in 1929, the village known as "Orion" was officially renamed "Lake Orion".
+Also in 1929, the village known as "Orion" was officially renamed "Lake Orion."